MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/security-guidelines-for-developing-infopath-forms.md

 To ensure that the digital signature on the CAB file can be verified, the file should be signed with a certificate that has a trust chain leading to an already trusted certificate root.
 Otherwise, the signature cannot be authenticated, the signature verification will fail, and the CAB file will not be installed.

-## Best Practices for Form Templates Sent as an Attachment to an E-mail Message
+## Best Practices for Form Templates Sent as an Attachment to an Email Message

-InfoPath supports deploying form templates as an attachment to an e-mail message and moving form templates from one location to another.
-It is good security practice to digitally sign a form template that you design and intend to deploy as an attachment to an e-mail message.
-A digital signature on a form template deployed by e-mail message not only ensures the authenticity of the template.
+InfoPath supports deploying form templates as an attachment to an email message and moving form templates from one location to another.
+It is good security practice to digitally sign a form template that you design and intend to deploy as an attachment to an email message.
+A digital signature on a form template deployed by email message not only ensures the authenticity of the template.
 It also has the added benefit of allowing the form template to be updated automatically.

 The form template should be signed with a certificate that has a trust chain leading to an already trusted certificate root.
 If it is not signed with such a certificate, signature verification will fail, because the signature cannot be authenticated.

 > [!NOTE]
 > If a signed form template requests Domain or Restricted access, InfoPath will not check or verify the signature except to determine whether InfoPath can automatically update the template.

-You can find more information about e-mail deployment in [Security Levels, E-Mail Deployment, and Remote Form Templates](security-levels-e-mail-deployment-and-remote-form-templates.md).
+You can find more information about email deployment in [Security Levels, E-Mail Deployment, and Remote Form Templates](security-levels-email-deployment-and-remote-form-templates.md).